deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG47a.png" alt="">

 As we can see from the above image, we are using all integer functions now.
-However, the `int cfgTest()` function has two more paramegers than the `int protectMe2()` function.
+However, the `int cfgTest()` function has two more parameters than the `int protectMe2()` function.
 Let's compile and perform some static analysis in IDA.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG48a.png" alt="">